-Husband and father of six children, a 1974 graduate of Xavier University, and business man since 1974.
+Jim Condit, Jr., husband, and father of six children, Jim Condit, Jr. is a 1974 graduate of Xavier University, and has been a multifaceted businessman since that time.

-Mr. Condit was publisher of All These Things, a periodical which appeared seven times in the 1990s analyzing history and current events in light of the writings of Fr.
+Condit was also publisher of All These Things, a periodical that appeared in the 1990s analyzing history and current events in light of the writings of Fr.
 Denis Fahey, the Kingship of Christ, and the Social Teachings of the Church.

-Dr. Jones is the father of five children, grandfather of thirteen, and lives in South Bend, Indiana.
+Dr. Jones is the father of five children, grandfather of fourteen, and lives in South Bend, Indiana.
 He can be reached at email@example.com.